Rugged007/MyWebsite/README.md

 Open [http://localhost:3000](http://localhost:3000) toview it in your  d browser.

 The page will reload when you make changes.\fd
-You may also see any lint errors in the console.xdj
+You may also see any lint errors in the consyfhole.xdj

 ### `npm testtt`